dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 #### Why

-`TypeAttributeConventionBase` represents the functionality better as it now can be used for complex types as well as entity types.
+`TypeAttributeConventionBase` represents the functionality better as it now can be used for complex types and entity types.

 #### Mitigations